-Carbohydrate, or “carbs”, have a bad rap.
-For years they have been demonized, we’ve been told to limit them in our diets, and they’ve been labelled as the enemy.
-As it turns out, they are not the demons they have been made out to be, and learning about the various types of carbohydrates and how to incorporate them into our diet is important for our health.
+Carbohydrates, or “carbs”, have a bad rap.
+They have been demonized for years, we’ve been told to limit them in our diets, and they’ve been labeled as the enemy.
+As it turns out, they are not the demons they have been made out to be, and learning how to incorporate the various types of carbohydrates into a healthy diet is beneficial for our overall health.

 What are Carbohydrates?

 Carbohydrates are one of the 3 macronutrients, along with protein and fat, found in food and drinks.
 Carbohydrates function as a source of energy and play key roles in glucose and insulin action, as well as cholesterol and triglyceride metabolism and fermentation (1).

 From a structural perspective, carbohydrates are classified into simple and complex carbohydrates.
 Simple carbohydrates consist of single and double monosaccharide (sugar molecules) units, while complex carbohydrates consist of short and long chains of monosaccharide units.
 The exact structure of carbohydrates found in food and drinks determines what types of carbohydrates it contains.

 What are the 3 types of carbohydrates?